One in a Million

 Writers - Tennant/Lowe

 Subsequent albums - (none)

 Other releases - (none)

-This driving song, propelled by its galloping bass synthesizer line, can barely conceal its essentially (but not unavoidably) gay subtext.
+This driving song, propelled by its locomotive rhythm and galloping bass synthesizer line, can barely conceal its essentially (but not unavoidably) gay subtext.
 The narrator tries to assure his erstwhile, unfaithful lover that he won't stand in his way or try to prevent his leaving, despite the fact that, as he puts it, "of course I'll feel rejected."
 But at the same time he warns him that only "one in a million men can change the way you feel"implying that he himself is that one man.
 In short, he's telling his lover that he's free to go, but that he'll have a hard time finding as much happiness and satisfaction as he can enjoy by staying.